ubtue/tuefind/module/VufindCollapseAndExpand/README.md

 # Note: This code has been modified to fit into TueFind!

 This code depends on the original FINC module: https://packagist.org/packages/finc/vufind-results-grouping Since some parts of the code needed to be modified (e.g. due to the lack of compatibility with newer VuFind and/or PHP versions), it wasn't possible to simply include it as composer dependency, so we migrated the original code into a module.
 This also means that the directory structure had to be changed slightly to fit into the default VuFind module structure.

-# VuFindResultsGrouping module for VuFind
+# VufindCollapseAndExpand module for VuFind

 This module offers a simple and performant but not perfect way to recognize and group seemingly duplicate records.
 It uses [Apache Solr's grouping feature](https://solr.apache.org/guide/8_1/result-grouping.html).